 By devising an individual treatment plan for each dog using clinical reasoning, therapist’s can provide tailored treatments to meet the specific needs of each dog.

 Before we dive into the clinical reasoning process, let’s chat about data collection.
 It’s important to use active listening, open questions and valid and reliable data to clinically reason effectively.
-Taking time to listen, understanding each owner’s concerns and getting a detailed history can provide valuable and important clues.
+Taking time to listen, understanding each owner’s concerns and getting a detailed history can provide invaluable and important clues.

-Always encourage open communication and use active listening!
+Always use open communication and active listening!

-Clinical reasoning is the key to providing exceptional care to your canine patients and owner clients.
+Clinical reasoning is the key to providing exceptional care to canine patients and owner clients.
 Embrace the art of data collection, analytical thinking, and evidence-based practice to thrive in your practice.

 Produced, owned and copyright to Barbara Houlding – K9HS Courses, with All Rights Reserved.